hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1283_bhakti-yoga.md

 came and served Krishna, but he said to him, "I want to see that Rama form of yours".
 Krishna said, "Is not this form enough?
 I am this Krishna; I am this Rama.
 All these forms are mine".
 Hanuman said, "I know that, but the Rama form is for me.
-The Lord of Jânaki (Janaki is a name of Sitâ.) and the Lord of Shri (Shri is a name of Laksmi.) are the same.
+The Lord of Jānaki (Janaki is a name of Sitā.) and the Lord of Shri (Shri is a name of Laksmi.) are the same.
 They are both the incarnations of the Supreme Self.
 Yet the lotus-eyed Rama is my all in all".
 This is Nishtha — knowing that all these different forms of worship are right, yet sticking to one and